dojo/dijit-themes/flat/README.md

 1. Toggle button doesn't maintain width when unchecked.
 2. For input dijits with alternate color and required/validate, the border should also change via `.dijitTextBoxError` and equivalents.
 Alternate color styles are overriding.
 3. Hover and selected calendar days with background 50% border radius looks a bit off on some days.
+4. `.dijitIcon` class can cause issues when using certain icon fonts.

 **Improvements:**